umbraco/Umbraco.Cms.Integrations/README.md

 [CommerceTools](./src/Umbraco.Cms.Integrations.Commerce.CommerceTools/) - a product and category picker that can be added as a property editor for content, with a value converter providing a strongly typed model for rendering.

-[Shopify](./src/Umbraco.Cms.Integrations.Commerce.Shopify/) - a product picker that can be added as a property editor for content, with a value converter providing a strongly typed model for rendering.
+[Shopify](./src/Umbraco.Cms.Integrations.Commerce.Shopify/) - a products picker that can be added as a property editor for content, with a value converter providing a strongly typed model for rendering.

 ### SEO